Manifold Dimension Estimation via Local Graph Structure: Design of New Estimators

 To improve sensitivity in identifying the intrinsic dimension, we consider the \emph{relative drop} in total error, rather than its absolute value.
 Specifically, the relative drop from dimension \( j \) to \( j + 1 \) is defined as

-where \( \sigma_{q_j} \) denotes the TLS error associated with dimension \( j \).
+where \( \sigma^2_{j} \) denotes the TLS error associated with dimension \( j \).

 As shown in Figure~\ref{fig:drops}, the relative drop \( \eta_j \) peaks at \( j = d \), providing a natural criterion for estimating the local intrinsic dimension \( \hat{d}_k \).
-Empirically, we find that this approach is robust for \( d \geq 2 \).
+Empirically, we find that this approach works much better than the total error measurement.
 However, it is unable to distinguish the case \( d = 1 \) by design, as there is no $j = 0$ model to compare the total error with.
+As a result, our \textbf{TLS} estimation is bounded below by $2$, as can be seen from its estimates on the helix dataset ($M_6$, a 1-dimensional manifold) in Table~\ref{tab:res01}.

 The complete \textbf{TLS} procedure is summarized in Algorithm~\ref{alg:tls}.